 As Brooklyn–based dietitian Maddie Pasquariello, MS, RDN, founder of East Coast Health and Nutrition with Maddie, begins, a few things can happen when coffee enters your system.
 “It can speed digestion by stimulating the production of stomach acid, exerting a laxative-like effect that can result in an upset stomach or diarrhea if you have a sensitive stomach,” says Pasquariello.
 Moreover, she adds that drinking coffee in excess can potentially damage the lining of the colon, which can lead to inflammation, and in severe cases, even stomach ulcers.

-However, before you swear off coffee thinking it’s leading you straight to harm’s way, Pasquariello says that such cases are relatively rare.
+However, before you swear off coffee thinking it’s leading you straight to harm’s way, Pasquariello says that such cases are relatively rare and coffee and sensitive stomachs can coexist when consumed correctly.
 “This is not something most of us have to worry about, of course, but if you have Crohn's disease, IBS, or ulcerative colitis, it's worth speaking with your doctor or dietitian about what type of coffee and how much might be best for you,” she shares.
 (For reference, the FDA advises staying under the 400 milligram upper limit for daily caffeine intake, which amounts to about four or five standard cups of coffee.
 Just note that this amount applies to healthy adults who can tolerate coffee and caffeine well.)

 On the flip side, if the factors above don’t pertain to you, you may already know that coffee can be beneficial for your digestion—especially if you’re backed up.
 “Coffee can also help move things along if you've been experiencing constipation,” Pasquariello adds, which may even be one of the main reasons why you opt for a morning brew in the first place.